edmondchuc/ga-ld-api/README.md

 # TODO
-* Check why pagination is not working.
+* Check why root route's nav bar, "Sample Register" is not mapped to "/sample/".
+    * I think this is a mistake.
+Hardcoding it to "/sample/" now.